Phronesis

 The Threshold

-The chart in your hands is a fossil, the imprint of a world that held its breath just long enough to be etched in ink.
-But the sea exists only in the present.
+The chart in your hands is a fossil: old danger pressed flat enough to read.
+Its stillness is the gift and the trap.
 The swell lifting the hull owes nothing to ink.
-The deck plummets.
-Salt scours your eyes.
-The wave kicks the wheel like a living thing, and you taste the storm before the sky breaks.
-The chart records where others survived.
-The black water hides where you will drown.
+The deck drops.
+Salt hits your mouth.
+The wheel bucks under your hands; the swell climbs the rail.
+You taste the storm a breath before the sky breaks.
+The chart remembers where others survived.
+The water hides the place you may not.

 The Way

-Paper in one hand, salt in your eyes.
-The novice in you craves certainty: a law to obey.
-Certainty wears like armour.
-Like armour, it drags you to the bottom.
-But the captain in you knows better: perfect conviction steers straight into the reef.
+Salt in your eyes, chart in your fist.
+The novice in you craves certainty: a bearing to follow.
+You wear it like armour.
+Like armour, it drags you under.
+The captain in you knows what the novice cannot bear: perfect conviction steers straight into the reef.
 Every rule obeyed, every bearing true – and all hands lost.
-So you hold both: ink in one hand, wheel in the other, eyes on the horizon.
-The chart says starboard; your bones say port.
-For one breath, you are two sailors in a single hull, each certain the other will drown you.
-Everything narrows to one question: which of the two sailors made it to morning.
-You know it by sound: the ring of harbour chains – or the scream of splitting wood.
+So you hold both: chart in one hand, wheel in the other.
+The chart says starboard; your bones pull port.
+For one breath, you are two sailors in a single hull, each certain the other will kill you.
+Everything submits to one question: will your people see harbour by morning?

 The Shadow